 Code of Ethics

-PHRG is an open access journal that publishes original peer-reviewed research articles, practitioner papers and policy papers.
+PHRG is an open access journal that publishes original peer-reviewed research articles, practitioner papers, policy papers, review papers and book reviews.

 The ethic statements of PHRG concerning the duties of the Editors are based on the 2011 version of the Code of Conduct and Best Practice Guidelines for Journal Editors of the Committee on Publication Ethics (COPE).